Get Started with AwardcoGet a Demo

 American businessman and entrepreneur Sam Walton said it best:

 “Appreciate everything your associates do for the business.
-Nothing else can quite substitute for a few well chosen, well-timed, sincere words of praise.
+Nothing else can quite substitute for a few well-chosen, well-timed, sincere words of praise.
 They're absolutely free and worth a fortune.”

-1. Make the recognition personal
+1. Make the Employee Recognition Personal

 With the continual influx of millennials in the work environment, personalization is a necessity.
 Furthermore, personalized recognition for millennials can help send the message that companies know them on an individual level and want to help them succeed now and in the future.